Fashion Film and Photography

 in Fashion Film & Photography

-Professional practice of fashion photographers today increasingly includes film, so moving image will be taught alongside still.
-This program meets the demands of an expanding market for fashion advertising through storytelling in photography and film, using social media and capitalizing on the ability to reach large audiences at a reduced cost through online marketing.
-Many young fashion brands rely entirely on films distributed online, and festivals devoted to fashion films, like the one pioneered in Paris by Diane Pernet, and this phenomenon is doubtlessly growing.
-Students with an undergraduate background in photography and demonstrated technical skills (black & white and color photography, light, common software programs for editing) will be considered for admission.
+Today’s professional practice of fashion photographers increasingly includes film; thus, moving images will be taught alongside stills.
+The program meets the demands of an expanding market for fashion advertising through storytelling in photography and film, using social media and capitalizing on the ability to reach large audiences at a reduced cost through online marketing.
+Studio classes and workshops conducted by professionals emphasize the mastery of contemporary techniques and professional practices.

 Faculty